CloudlyFog/BankSystem7/BankSystem7/docs/README.md

 ````
 3. You use methods incorrectly.
    **Example**:
-   You want to delete operation therefore You have to use method `DeleteOperation(...)` but You use method `CreateOperation(...)`  and of course You'll get an exception because method `CreateOperation(...)`has return type `ExceptionModel` and it'll returns `ExceptionModel.OperationFailed` because same operation already exist in the database which You are using.
+   You want to delete operation therefore You have to use method `DeleteOperation(...)` but You use method `CreateOperation(...)`  and of course You'll get an exception because method `CreateOperation(...)`has return type `ExceptionModel` and it'll returns `ExceptionModel.OperationFailed` because the same operation already exist in the database which You are using.

 #### **Remember!**
 Always change connection string either directly in context class, repository classes or use class BankServiceOptions for configuration.